openstack/charm-guide/doc/source/admin/upgrades/series-openstack.rst

 that individual API will also experience downtime.
 This is because it is necessary to pause services in order to avoid race condition errors.

-For those applications working in tandem with hacluster, as will be shown, some hacluster units will need to be paused before the upgrade.
-One should assume that the commencement of an outage coincides with this step (it will cause cluster quorum heartbeats to fail and the service VIP will consequently go offline).
+A clustered application, working in tandem with hacluster, will be unavailable during a series upgrade.
+The service VIP will go offline due to the resource management software being shut down.

 Generalised OpenStack series upgrade
 ------------------------------------